dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 ## Retrieving the JWK

-The first thing we are going to do is grab the web key set from the Auth0 JWKS endpoint.
+The first thing we are going to do is grab the key set from the Auth0 JWKS endpoint.
 Using `request` we can simply perform a `GET` to retrieve the JSON blob.

 ```javascript
 /**